 Antidepressants have a role in clinical practice but they are grossly over-utilized.
-As a certified psychopharmacologist, practitioner of Whole Psychiatry (Functional Medicine and traditional psychiatry) and Clinical Professor of Psychiatry at Georgetown School of Medicine, I prescribe antidepressants, but only after a thorough multi-faceted evaluation of the patient.
+As a certified psychopharmacologist, practitioner of Whole Psychiatry and Brain Recovery Center (Functional Medicine and traditional psychiatry) and Clinical Professor of Psychiatry at Georgetown School of Medicine, I prescribe antidepressants, but only after a thorough multi-faceted evaluation of the patient.

 We rely on drugs as a solution rather than deal with root causes of illness, and the pills generally are not as effective as we would be led to believe by the pharmaceutical companies (publically acknowledged as distorted in peer reviewed journals such as New England Journal of Medicine, Eric Turner, 2008).
 Nor are these drugs without financial costs and side effects.
 I suggest that the solution is to develop better assessments of the metabolic factors leading to the syndrome of depression.
 The psycho-social-spiritual risk factors are reasonably well spelled out, and we have excellent targeted psychotherapeutic techniques available now.